esoreq/Day_one/_episodes/11-Programming_Fundamentals.md

 questions:
 - What are conditional statements?
 - What are iterators?
-- What are functions?
+- What are loops?

 objectives:
 - Learn about different conditional statements
 - Learn how to use conditional statements
+- Learn how to create sequences using loops
+- Learn how to drive loops using iterators and iteratable objects

 keypoints:
-- FIXME
+- Conditional statement allows us to take alternate actions based on a set of rules
+- While loops are useful in situations where you want to complete an operation for an unknown amount of times and can form a conditional break statement
+- For loops are useful in situations where you  want to complete an operation for a known amount of times driven by iteratable object

 ---

 # Programming Fundamentals

 - In this section, we will go over the things that make programming so powerful
 - We will cover conditional statements
-- For and while loops
-- And finally, cover function creation
+- And finally, cover for and while loops

 # Conditional statements